Westinghouse Combustion Turbine Systems Division: Take A New Look At Westinghouse Combustion Turbines

 Another big part of the advertising campaign following the move to Orlando was the theme: "Take a new look ... at Westinghouse Combustion Turbines".
 The message was clear.
 The marketplace had to be reassured that "engineering excellence and proven technology" along with "full customer service" were ongoing constants with Westinghouse, in spite of the major changes that had taken place.

-Another new marketing theme: "Westinghouse – the new value in combustion turbines."
-It was apparently felt necessary by Westinghouse, in 1988 –- 40 years after the first Westinghouse industrial gas turbine was placed in operation and after a long history of industry firsts and solid accomplishments—the new management team in Orlando went to all the industry media with the message to let the world know that Westinghouse was still around with a new commitment to its gas turbine business..
+In 1988, forty years after its first industrial gas turbine began operating, Westinghouse introduced a marketing theme: "Westinghouse – the new value in combustion turbines."
+The management team in Orlando distributed this message to industry media to communicate that the company remained active in the gas turbine business.

 Bellingham and Sayreville: major cogen project milestones

 Within a year after the move to Orlando, two additional major orders for-cogeneration projects were obtained to help restore Westinghouse's position in the marketplace.
 Two identical PACE 300 (2-W501D5 GT on 1-100 MW ST) power plants were ordered by Intercontinental Energy Corp., a family-owned private-power IPP development company located in Massachusetts.

 These were the Bellingham (MA) and Sayreville (NJ) cogeneration projects, and they were instrumental in restoring confidence in Westinghouse's gas turbine business - to the outside world, to the new management of the Power Generation Business Unit, and to CTO employees.

 From editor's personal recollection, the prime competition for the Bellingham and Sayreville project orders, after the customer had already broken off discussions with GE, was Fluor-Daniel Corp., which was offering Siemens/KWU V84.2 100 MW gas turbines.

 In addition to some very effective negotiating skills on the part of Westinghouse, KWU's relative lack of 60 Hz experience was rumored to be a strong factor in the customer's decision to go with Westinghouse.